Splitcoaststampers.com - the world's #1 papercrafting community

 I am just so suspicious of anyone selling current stuff on ebay.
 I don't mind the discontinued stuff, but the current stuff really gets me going!

-__________________ Stay at home mom of two!
+Stay at home mom of two!

 WAR EAGLE!!!